Praqma/artifactory-retention/README.md

 # Artifactory retention

 Repository used to manage Artifactory retention policies for artifacts, builds and releases.

-NOTE: the Release Bundles will be removed only from JFrog Distribution, not from the Artifactory Edge Nodes.
+*Note*: Release Bundles will only be removed from JFrog Distribution, not from the Artifactory Edge Nodes.

 ## Adopting this for own usage